fwi/http-form-data/README.md

 This library contains the building blocks to post text, data and files using one [`HttpFormData`](./src/main/java/com/github/fwi/httpformdata/HttpFormData.java)-instance.

+For a full-featured HttpClient wrapper, take a look at [Methanol](https://mizosoft.github.io/methanol/) for example.

 The base class [`FormDataPart`](./src/main/java/com/github/fwi/httpformdata/FormDataPart.java), or any of it's implementations, can be extended to accomodate custom form-data options.
 The class [`FormDataPartBytes`](./src/main/java/com/github/fwi/httpformdata/FormDataPartBytes.java)